-by Davion Hutchinson, IEEE REACH Digital Marketing Specialist
+by Davion Hutchinson, IEEE REACH Program Specialist

 We understand keeping your students engaged in history can be a challenge.
 That is why IEEE developed REACH – to provide you with free educational resources that help your students explore the complex relationships that technologies have with society, viewed through the lens of history.
 We’ve packaged the information into predefined inquiry units – with supporting information and hands-on activities – that will keep your students engaged and make it simple to integrate into your lesson plans.
 You can use the whole unit or pick and choose the components that work best for you.

 We’ve also ensured that our inquiry units support the latest standards and practices in the following areas: